CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 ### Other modpacks

-Some users have experienced interest in using FO with other, content-focused modpacks.
+Some users have experienced interest in using FF with other, content-focused modpacks.

 While it is theoretically possible, this is **not advised**:

 * mods may have conflicts
-* neither FO or the other modpack will be able to support you
+* neither FF or the other modpack will be able to support you

-Instead, we recommend you to use FO with [other mods added by you](adding-more-mods.md).
+Instead, we recommend you to use FF with [other mods added by you](adding-more-mods.md).

-If you'd still like to do it on your responsibility, just install the other modpack first and then copy FO's files on top [(see vanilla instructions)](install-instructions.md#minecraft-launcher-vanilla).
+If you'd still like to do it on your responsibility, just install the other modpack first and then copy FF's files on top [(see vanilla instructions)](install-instructions.md#minecraft-launcher-vanilla).

 ### Game clients

-Fabulously Optimized is not compatible with any "game clients", including "hacked clients" and "PvP clients".
+Fabulously Forgified is not compatible with any "game clients", including "hacked clients" and "PvP clients".

 Instead, it is suggested to use this modpack and [add individual features as mods](adding-more-mods.md) that you might be missing from said clients.
 Here is a list for:
 - [Lunar Client](https://alternatives.microcontrollers.dev/latest/lunar/#17-visuals)